-Elected members should maintain an appropriate standard of dress at meetings of committees and Council.
+Board members should maintain an appropriate standard of dress at meetings of the Community Board.
 It is recognised that the standard of dress will be in accordance with the level of formality of the meeting they are attending.
 Some principles for guidance are:

-- Casual dress is appropriate at workshops; - Committee meetings involve engaging with members of the public, therefore a neat and tidy standard of dress is appropriate; - Council meetings are a formal occasion therefore a more formal standard of dress is appropriate.
+- Casual dress is appropriate at workshops; - A neat and tidy standard of dress is appropriate for ordinary Board meetings and engaging with members of the public; - Council meetings are a formal occasion therefore a more formal standard of dress is appropriate if a Board member is attending.